aaagab/nargs/developer.md

 Flags aliases are one char flags aliases with or without prefix that can be used with the at symbol `@` as prefix. i.e. `prog.py @abc` where `a`, `b`, and `c` are different aliases that can be from the same or different arguments.
 Concatenated flags aliases are also called flags set and are always related to a particular argument.
 Each argument may have its own flags set.
 Related to an argument flags candidates must be implicit arguments or explicit arguments of the reference argument.
 Flags are defined by the alias char and not the prefix i.e. in alias `/a` only `a` define the flag.
-If two akiases have the same one char and are on the same node level then alias prefix that comes first in the following list `['+', '-', '', '/', ':', '_', '--']` has precedence over the other and it is set as a flag.
+If two aliases have the same one char and are on the same node level then alias prefix that comes first in the following list `['+', '-', '', '/', ':', '_', '--']` has precedence over the other and it is set as a flag.
 For instance for two aliases `/a` and `a`. alias `a` is selected has a flag because its prefix `''` comes before `'/'` in the previous list.
 If two aliases have the same one char and are not on the same not level then alias that has the higher node level has precedence over the other alias.
 It means that explicit arguments' aliases have always higher precedence to be set as a flag than implicit arguments' aliases.
 Flags can be retrieved through built-in usage argument for each argument.
-Flags can be in any order and they can be added several times.
-In fact flags are still related to their argument and when typed the same rule applies as if the entire argument was typed. i.e. `prog.py @chu` is equal to `prog.py -c -h -u`.
+Flags can be in any order (except if developer has set a particular sorting order in code.) and they can be added several times.
+In fact flags are still related to their argument and when typed the same rule applies as if the entire argument was typed. i.e. `prog.py @chu` may be equal to `prog.py -c -h -u`.
 So it means that some arguments can still exit when typed or values may be required.
 Or flag argument may not be allowed to be repeated.
-It is all depends on the arguments definition.
-That is why developer should choose set on char alias in a way that make sense and that is intuitive for end-user to use them as flags.
+It all depends on arguments definition.
+That is why developer should set char aliases in a way that makes sense and that is intuitive for end-user to use them as flags.
 The main purpose of flags is to typed arguments in the shortest way possible.
-That may be really powerfull for developers that type the same command hundreds of times.
+It is really powerfull for developers that type the same command hundreds of times.
 Flags are context-sensitive because they are gathered as a set related to the current arg.
 So it means that the combinations are endless because arguments nesting is virtually endless with Nargs.
-Only the latest flags typed on a set can have values.
-Not all arguments from the pool of explicit and implicit argument are available because flags are set according to rules define above.
+Only the latest flag typed on a set can have values.
+Not all arguments from the pool of explicit and implicit arguments are available because flags are set according to rules define above.
 Flags does not allow explicit notation so it is not possible to navigate explicitly with that notation.
 Flags does not allow index notation except for the latest flag.
 So it is not possible to navigate between different occurences of the same argument with flag notation.
 The argument located before the flags set is the reference argument.
 Flags are defined according to this argument in the arguments tree.
 When all the flags have been processed the location in the arguments tree is the location of the argument of the latest flag used.
 Flags may be intuitive and easy to remember depending on arguments definition.
 Flags can be located on any node level so flags on lower level may be available to all arguments.
+Multiple at symbols maybe add in a flags set.
+For instance with command `prog.py @u@pr` there are two flags sets.
+First flags set is `@u` and is related to `prog.py`.
+Second flags set is `@pr` and is related to first flags set's last flag `u`.
+The command could be written like this `prog.py @u @pr` or `prog.py -u -p -r` or `prog.py --usage --properties --path`.
+Multiple at symbols allows to nest flags set.

 ## Nargs Errors Contexts
 - **Nargs in definition**: error comes from developer arguments' definition context.